 3. Ko Lipe

-A small L-shaped island in southern Thailand, Ko Lipe is home to three of the most amazing beaches - Sunset beach, Sunrise beach, and Pattaya Beach, where you can have the best experience of snorkelling and scuba diving.
-Here, the accommodation ranges from a lot of options to choose from like bamboo and thatch bungalows and luxurious resorts.
-The turquoise waters, coconut tree fringed coasts, tropical forests, coral reefs are some of the highlights of this island besides its natural splendour.
+A small L-shaped island in southern Thailand, Ko Lipe is home to three of the most amazing beaches - Sunset beach, Sunrise beach, and Pattaya Beach, where you can have the best experience of snorkeling and scuba diving.
+Here, the accommodation ranges from a lot of options to choose from, like bamboo and thatch bungalows and luxurious resorts.
+The turquoise waters, coconut tree-fringed coasts, tropical forests, and coral reefs are some of the highlights of this island besides its natural splendor.
 Activities like Sea Kayaking and sailing are also available, and on land, you can trek all around and discover the rich vegetation and fauna.

 4. Koh Phangan

-Thailand's fifth biggest island, Koh Phangan does not have an airport so depends on ferries for connectivity from the mainland.
+Thailand's fifth biggest island, Koh Phangan, does not have an airport, so it depends on ferries for connectivity from the mainland.
 In fact, transportation is mostly through 'song teaows' which are like converted pickup trucks, rental jeeps, motorcycles, and private taxis.
-As it is predominantly made up of granite, Koh Phangan is an unspoilt beauty with lush tropical interior jungles, white sand beaches and numerous diving sites.
-Parts of Phangan that are extremely hilly like Ban Tai and Haad Rin don't have the best road conditions so you should take caution, especially when you are travelling at night and in adverse weather conditions.
-The full moon party, black moon party, and other beach parties bring out the vibrant personality of this island, especially during New Year's Eve!
+As it is predominantly made up of granite, Koh Phangan is an unspoiled beauty with lush tropical interior jungles, white sand beaches, and numerous diving sites.
+Parts of Phangan that are extremely hilly, like Ban Tai and Haad Rin, don't have the best road conditions, so you should take caution, especially when you are traveling at night and in adverse weather conditions.
+The full moon party, black moon party, and other beach parties bring out the vibrant personality of this island, especially on New Year's Eve!
 You can also find some of the best food joints and luxurious restaurants across the island.

 There are a lot of new year parties happening in Thailand in almost all of its provinces every year.
-But, the best parties are in Bangkok, Chiang Mai, Phuket and Pattaya.
-Across the country, every town or city tries to up the other in hosting the grandest of new year celebrations.
-The new year celebrations include moon parties, beach parties, street parties, and also new year celebrations in night bazaars all around the country.
+But the best parties are in Bangkok, Chiang Mai, Phuket and Pattaya.
+Across the country, every town or city tries to up the other in hosting the grandest of New Year celebrations.
+The New Year celebrations include moon parties, beach parties, street parties, and New Year celebrations in night bazaars all around the country.